What’s being on co-op like? Hussam’s story

 What advice do you have for students exploring their co-op options?

 Depending on what program you’re in, co-op can be very competitive.
 Before even the co-op job portal opens, be armed with a neat resume and a strong cover letter where your individual personality shines through.
 Even if you don’t have any previous work experience, you’ll have certain life experiences worth mentioning.
 The effort is only to capture your uniqueness and suitability for a job on your cover letter.
 This exercise can take a few days and lots of revisions.
 Ideally work with someone who knows you well to capture from your life what achievements, skills and experiences stand out and then articulate it to sell yourself on your cover letter.
 A good point to mention is why you joined your program.
 Take feedback from your co-op consultant as well as family, senior students and perhaps even your professors.

 If you really like a particular co-op position, try to find out if anyone from your program has already been on that co-op.
 This will give you valuable insights and clarity that will help you in your decision-making.

 Being attentive in class and gradually participating more in class activities and interactions with professors is a great way to overcome shyness.
 Any nervousness about speaking in groups will naturally fade away as you become more confident in your interactions with teachers and other students.

-Also know that some co-op employers do take recommendations from program coordinators/professors on who to select for the job.
-With hard work and integrity, it is not uncommon for a co-op placement that leads to a repeat co-op with the same employer and sometimes even a full-time position after graduation!
+Also know that some co-op employers do take recommendations from program co-ordinators/professors on who to select for the job.
+With hard work and integrity, it is not uncommon for a co-op work term that leads to a repeat co-op with the same employer and sometimes even a full-time position after graduation!